wildlyclassyprince/data-playground/world_bank_group_finances_disbursed_amount/README.md

 # World Bank Group Finances: Disbursed Amounts

 ## Case: What affects the amount disbursed by the World Bank for project loans?

+## Summary:
+Exploratory analysis of factors affecting the disbursed amount.
+We build a gradient boosted tree model.
+Feature importance is established using global `shap` values with the following features being the most important:

+>- `repaid_to_ibrd`
+>- `due_to_ibrd`
+>- `borrower_s_obligation`

+We investigate the different approaches towards effectively determining the most important features: `weights`, `cover`, and `gain`.